openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

   It makes calls to the LVM class in brick to retrieve volume information including capacities.

-* The LVM driver will also report max_over_subscription_ratio and max_used_ratio.
-Those will be from the configuration parameters set in cinder.conf.
+* The LVM driver will also report max_over_subscription_ratio.
+This will be from the configuration parameters set in cinder.conf.

-* While other drivers need to report max_over_subscription_ratio and max_used_ratio, they are not required to read those ratios from cinder.conf.
+* While other drivers need to report max_over_subscription_ratio, they are not required to read those ratios from cinder.conf.

 Changes will also be made in the following LVM driver functions to make sure over provisioning will not happen even when a request didn't go through the